JulienLay/JulienLay/README.md

 ## I'm a student learning programming !

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning programming
 - 👯 I’m looking to collaborate with other developers
 - 🥅 Goals: Learn some new frameworks
 - ⚡ Fun fact: I love playing tennis and learning some new songs on the piano